Linearizing Binary Optimization Problems Using Variable Posets for Ising Machines: Experiments

 \subsubsection{Results}

-We show results on the number of non-zero off-diagonal entries of QUBO matrices and on the quality of the minor embedding in Table~\ref{tab:random_num_order}.
+Table~\ref{tab:random_num_order} shows results on the number of non-zero off-diagonal entries of QUBO matrices and on the quality of the minor-embedding.
 The column label $H$ denotes a target hardware graph.
 The ``clique'' row for each target graph shows the results of the baseline, that is, clique embedding. ${\rm OD}(Q^G)$ denotes the number of non-zero off-diagonal entries of linearized QUBO matrices and of total off-diagonal entries on the ``clique'' rows.
-The values of ${\rm OD}(Q^G)$ is less for larger $p$, since more pairs of variables are ordered.
+The values of ${\rm OD}(Q^G)$ are less for larger $p$, since more pairs of variables are ordered.
 Note that the reduction rates of non-zero off-diagonal entries depend on $p$ and not on $n$.
-For $p=1.5$ and $p=2.0$, we observe that the numbers of auxiliary variables and maximum chain lengths of the obtained minor embeddings are significantly reduced.
+For $p=1.5$ and $p=2.0$, we observe that the numbers of auxiliary variables and maximum chain lengths of the obtained minor-embeddings are significantly reduced.
 For the other cases, such drastic changes are not observed.